numo68/postfix_exporter/README.md

 # Prometheus Postfix exporter

+**NOTE** These are just private tweaks in a fork-of-fork for my own use-case.
+No issues/PRs/... are accepted, please submit them to upstream.

 Prometheus metrics exporter for [the Postfix mail server](http://www.postfix.org/).
 This exporter provides histogram metrics for the size and age of messages stored in the mail queue.
 It extracts these metrics from Postfix by connecting to